 Why is humidity control important in print?

 It’s not just important, it’s an essential part of the printing process, and all press manufacturers require humidity control to ensure the effective performance of their equipment.
 Print halls are rarely seen without humidity controls in the rest of Europe, and now the UK is catching up with the benefits of humidity control and its implementation.
 It’s also worth noting that it’s not an overly expensive solution to implement – despite what you might think.
 And besides, compared to the cost of under-performing machines, constantly re-buying equipment and high staff turnover, it’s the cheapest solution you will ever implement.

-At Humidity Solutions, we provide effective humidity control solutions for all shapes and sizes of print company, from small independent units to large-scale print houses.
-Your solutions will be tailored to your needs, so you can be sure your RH and infection are being managed and controlled effectively.
-For more information on our solutions, or to ask us about print control in your organisation, just get in touch with the teamat Humidity Solutions today.
+At Humidity Solutions, we provide effective humidity control solutions for all shapes and sizes of print companies.
+From small independent units to large-scale print houses.
+Your solutions will be tailored to your needs, so you can be sure your humidity is being managed effectively.
+For more information on our solutions, or to ask us about print control in your organisation, get in touch with the team at Humidity Solutions today.